dmo575/java-dmo/RENDERER.md

             Yes: draw a point on the canvas at (P.X / Camera.scale, -(P.Y / Camera.scale))
             No: continue
 ```
-Formulas:
+Formulas & notes:
 ```
 Camera's origin: (0,0)
 Camera's XY dimensions: (Canvas.x * Camera.scale, Canvas.y * Camera.scale)
 ```

-Look at that, we can now zoom in and out... more or less that is...
+Look at that, we can now zoom in and out... more or less that is.
 It's obvious that our zoom in/out is taking the top left corner as some sort of pivot for the scaling.
-Lets break down what is going on.
+Why?

+The reason is simple.
+What we are doing right now is

 The reason is simple: We need a point of reference that we can use as an origin to scale things up and down from it.
 That point must be located at the same position in both the camera and the canvas, and we are using the origin point for that right now.
 Let me explain:

 #### What goes into scale-less projecting:
 If we want to project from one canvas to another (in this case from the camera's XY to the application canvas) even when those canvases do not have the same scale (remember they got the same aspect ratio, is just the scale that is off), then we need two things: the scale factor, a point of reference and the point